pzheng460/CSE6122/pa2/README.txt

    $ mpirun -np <number of processes> ./transpose <input file> <output file> <algorithm> <matrix size>

-   Replace <number_of_processes> with the number of processes you want to run and <number of points to be used for the estimation> with the value of n.
+   Replace <number_of_processes> with the number of processes you want to run and other parameters you want.

    Sample command line input: